 Ongoing Enterprise Integration and Management Needs

-Since the beginning of the already finished Digital Revolution, enterprises have been struggling to simplify, unify, integrate data and applications within an enterprise, that explains the Enterprise Resource Planning (E.R.P.) boom when SAP, Oracle and Microsoft required multi-year, multimillion investments for customized on-site, closed, enterprise-wide platforms.
-This need has now further increased with the adoption of massive-data creation technologies like the KETTLs here explained, and the need to integrate, analyze and bring that data to use plus have access to cutting-edge applications to manage them.
+Since the beginning of what is the now finished Digital Revolution, enterprises have strugggled to simplify, unify, integrate data and applications within an Enterprise.
+This explains the Enterprise Resource Planning (E.R.P.) boom when SAP, Oracle and Microsoft required multi-year, multimillion investments for customised on-site, closed, enterprise-wide platforms.
+This need has now further increased with the adoption of massive-data creation technologies like the KETTLs as explained here, and the need to integrate, analyse and bring that data to use, as well as having access to cutting-edge applications to manage them.

 Digital platforms handle end-to-end increasingly complex business process and functions.
-In this present time where through Digitalization economic activity has switched from process-driven to data-driven Digital Platforms have already become the most cost efficient, necessary and fast-innovation-sharing technology to deliver competitive services.
+In this present time, where by means of Digitalisation economic activity has switched from process-driven to data-driven, Digital Platforms have already become the most cost efficient, necessary and fast-innovation-sharing technology to deliver competitive services.

-As already discussed the ongoing 4th Industrial Revolution and the KETTLs that form part bring a sleuth of opportunities that require improved and often new Business Capabilities for enterprises and administrations to remain competitive.
-Digital Platforms offered by remote providers in the Cloud, bring cutting-edge new capabilities without own development time nor fixed costs.
-As such there is a multitude of specialized platforms jockeying for dominance in a given industry or function like those specialized in facilitating advanced marketing campaigns in banking or those managing IoTs enabled machines in warehousing.
+As previously discussed, the ongoing 4th Industrial Revolution and the KETTLs that form part of it, bring a sleuth of opportunities that require improved and often new Business Capabilities for enterprises and administrations to remain competitive.
+Digital Platforms offered by remote providers in the Cloud, bring cutting-edge, on demand, new capabilities, without necessary inhouse development time or fixed costs.
+As such, there is a multitude of specialised platforms jockeying for dominance in a given industry, who function like those specialised in facilitating advanced marketing campaigns in banking, or those managing IoTs enabled machines in warehousing.

 Supply-Demand Adjustment Needs

-Digital Platforms also allow for supply and demand optimization within B2B and in particular Logistics through the creation of virtual market-makers to disintermediate and to lower costs.
-This was explored as soon as internet arrived in particular in the late 90s, but limitations on past existing technologies, and the lack of real time, reliable data plus the resilience of 3rd Party Logistics and other intermediaries added to overall lack of trust among agents, botched most of the previous attempts.
+Digital Platforms also allow for supply and demand optimisation within B2B, and in particular Logistics, through the creation of virtual market-makers to disintermediate and to lower costs.
+This was explored with the arrival of the internet, particularly in the late 90s.
+However, limitations of past existing technologies, and the lack of real time, reliable data, plus the resilience of 3rd Party Logistics and other intermediaries added to an overall lack of trust among agents, botching most of the previous attempts.

 Sector and Supply-Chain Level Needs

-Past production advances like just-in-time manufacturing, plus emergence of e-commerce, cost cutting needs and full globalization has been pushing Logistics and Transport enterprises to seek innovations to better coordinate suppliers, partners, intermediaries, other transport mode operators and B2B customers throughout the whole value chain, with spectacular results so far.
-Now Cloud Computing with the added benefits of BlockChain technology covered in the next section offers an important opportunity to further share information, reliable, unbiased and in real time thus generating and enhanced collaboration and transaction optimization.
+Past production advances like just-in-time manufacturing, plus emergence of e-commerce, cost cutting needs and full globalisation, has been pushing Logistics and Transport enterprises to seek innovations to better coordinate suppliers, partners, intermediaries, other transport mode operators and B2B customers throughout the whole value chain, with spectacular results so far.
+Now Cloud Computing, with the added benefits of BlockChain Technology, which is covered in the next section, offers an important opportunity to further share information that is reliable, unbiased and in real time, thus generating an enhanced collaboration and transaction optimisation.

 Ecosystem Level Needs

-Until recently Digital Platforms that were oriented towards final customer use, limited themselves to connect buyers and sellers for simple transactions.
-Digital Platforms are now multisided multi-sided value exchange driven that bring together consumers, service and stakeholders.
-This opens the door to new customer services, facilitates customer information and loyalty plus innovation and further development of new business capabilities.
-Combined with BlockChain technology that brings transparency to transaction highly facilitates new business models based on Collaborative Economy.
-These new platform businesses are rapidly multiplying including travel, parking, clothes and residential and vehicle sharing.
-This use of Digital Platforms is very promising and deserves attention for their broader use in transport and logistics and also overall public administration.
+Until recently, Digital Platforms that were oriented towards final customer use limited themselves to connecting buyers and sellers for simple transactions.
+Digital Platforms are now multi-sided, value exchange driven that bring consumers, service and stakeholders together.
+This opens the door to new customer services, facilitates customer information and loyalty, plus innovation and further development of new business capabilities.
+Combined with BlockChain Technology, which brings transparency to transaction, it greatly facilitates new business models based on Collaborative Economy.
+These new platform businesses are rapidly multiplying, to include travel, parking, clothes and residential and vehicle sharing.
+This use of Digital Platforms is very promising and deserves attention for its broader use in transport and logistics, and overall public administration.

 Wang, Guo, Closed or open platform?
 The nature of platform and a qualitative comparative analysis of the performance effect of platform openness, 2020.

 Digital Platforms allow companies and operators to interact and position themselves in the sector in a more efficient, clear and visible way.
-In Passenger Transport, Digital Platforms allows for the consultation of routes, schedules and tariffs, and for the reservation and payment of an increasing number of services and combinations of services.
-It results on a significant improvement of customers’ experience while facilitating planning and operations throughout standardization, integration and simplification.
+In Passenger Transport, Digital Platforms allow for the consultation of routes, schedules and tariffs, and for the reservation and payment of an increasing number and combinations of services.
+It results in a significant improvement of customers’ experience, while facilitating planning and operations throughout standardisation, integration and simplification.

-Improved Teamwork between departments within the same organization, and among all actors involved in the logistics chain.
+Improved Teamwork between departments within the same organisation, and among all actors involved in the logistics chain.

-Increased Collaboration between companies to balance supply-demand more efficiently obtaining all parties a greater benefit for both parties.
-Incremental derived from the improvement in the agility of negotiation between the parties, for example ON A freight market, and greater universal visibility of supply and demand, among others.
+Increased Collaboration between companies to balance supply-demand more efficiently obtaining a greater benefit for all parties.
+Increments derive from the improvement in the agility of negotiation between the parties, for example on a freight market, and greater universal visibility of supply and demand, among others.